section-engineering-education/engineering-education/content/articles/introduction-to-frequent-itemset-mining-with-python/index.md

 Apriori algorithm is the commonly used frequent itemset mining algorithm.
 It works well for association rule learning over transactional and relational databases.

-Frequent Itemsets discovered through Apriori have many applications in data mining tasks such as:
+Frequent Itemsets discovered through Apriori have many applications in data mining tasks, such as:

 - *[Market basket analysis](https://www.techtarget.com/searchcustomerexperience/definition/market-basket-analysis)*.
 - *[Cross-marketing](https://www.researchgate.net/figure/The-structure-of-cross-marketing-strategy-based-on-the-data-mining-algorithm_fig4_351179325)*.
 - *[Sale campaign analysis](https://www.linkedin.com/pulse/predicting-success-marketing-campaigns-using-machine-learning/)*.

 ### Creating a Frequent Itemset Mining
 Before we proceed, we need to have a rough idea of how frequent items are discovered.
 A frequent individual item is first discovered from a dataset before extending them with other identified items as long as they appear sufficiently together in the dataset/database.

 Doing this process manually is almost an impossible task.
-But luckily, Python has the necessary libraries for implementing Apriori algorithms.
+However, luckily, Python has the necessary libraries for implementing Apriori algorithms.
 So action now!

 This section will make us of the following Python libraries: